 - Do not touch oven surfaces during self-clean operation.
 Keep children away from the oven during self-cleaning.
 Failure to follow these instructions may cause burns. - Before operating the self-clean cycle, remove pans, shiny metal oven racks and other utensils from the oven.
 Only gray porcelain-coated oven racks may be left in the oven.
 Do not use self-clean to clean other parts, such as drip pans or bowls. - Before operating the self-clean cycle, wipe grease and food soils from the oven.
-Excessive amount of grease may ignite leading to smoke damage to your home.
+Excessive amount

-- If the self-cleaning mode malfunctions, turn the oven off and disconnect the power supply.
+- of grease may ignite leading to smoke damage to your home. - If the self-cleaning mode malfunctions, turn the oven off and disconnect the power supply.
 Have it serviced by a qualified technician. - Do not clean the door gasket.
 The door gasket is essential for a good seal.
-Care should be taken not to rub, damage or move the gasket. - Do not use oven cleaners.
-No commercial oven cleaner or oven liner protective coating of any kind should be used in or around any part of the oven.
+Care should be taken not to rub, damage or move the gasket. - Do not use a protective coating to line the oven and do not use commercial oven cleaner unless certified for use in a self-cleaning oven.